Techtonica/curriculum/requests-and-responses/requests-and-responses.md

 - What methods do devices on the internet use to communicate?
 - How can we send data reliably even if the network is unreliable?

-Understand the concepts used in web development: HTTP requests + responses, HTML, URLs
+Understand the concepts used in web development: HTTP requests + responses, HTML, URLs, and more

 ### Specific Things To Teach
 - Physical connections between computers